-The WellChild Director of Programmes, Tara Parker, represents parents and carers on the Medicines for Children project team.
+WellChild’s Director of Programmes, Amy Mitchell, represents the needs of parents and carers on the Medicines for Children programme board.
 She tells us:

 “Our aim is to empower parents and carers to give their children medicines with confidence, having been reassured by information tailored to their needs and in an easily accessible form.
 Feedback from parents who have been involved in reviewing the work of this project has demonstrated the overwhelming and urgent need for this resource.”

 NPPG was formed in 1994 with an aim to improve the care of neonates (babies under 4 weeks), infants and children through the personal development of pharmacists and those working in related roles within the health service concerned with children’s medicines and the provision of quality pharmacy services.
 NPPG is involved in pharmacy practice, research and audit, education and training, communication and advice.

 What does NPPG do for Medicines for Children?